 Certificates are to include all data contained in the sacramental register, except that which is marked confidential or which is extraneous to the person's canonical status.
-Data in the "Notations" column are to be included.
-If there is no data in the "Notations" column, the words "No Notations" should be printed on the certificate.
+Data in the "Notations" column is to be included.
+If there is no data in the